dwightjack/vue-types/packages/docs/advanced/typescript.md

 ### array<T = unknown>

-The validator accepts an argument defining the contained items type.
+The validator accepts an argument defining the type of the array's items.

 <CodeExample>